randomcoww/homelab/README.md

 ...
 ```

 Compatible KVM libvirt configurations are in [env-provisioner](https://github.com/randomcoww/env-provisioner).
 Boot kernel and initrd images are Container Linux PXE images available from CoreOS.
-The latest of these images are baked into the hypervisor at build time.
+The latest of these are baked into the hypervisor at time of building these images.

 I currently have no automation for defining and starting VMs.
 They are defined and started manually: